carlosm306/COMP333-Landing-Page/README.md

 # COMP333-Landing-Page
+To use the app, navigate through the jsx files, with titles describing their function.
+The backend is now located in folders and files with names matching the rest api tutorial linked to the homwork.
+Work was split 50/50 with Carlos focusing more so on the frontend and Franklin focused more so on the backend.

+We're using 2 late days.

-The backend code was altered to match the style of the rest api.
+The backend code was altered to match the style of the rest api, for most of the functions.
+Sign in related functions took the old form, to align with the instruction of keeping that functionality to the backend, as opposed to a token based approach.

+In terms of setting up mySQL:
 In addition to the steps under Homework 2 for setting up the database, one now needs to give themself permission to use the database by entering the following code into mySQLi:

 GRANT ALL PRIVILEGES ON `app-db`.* TO 'demo'@'localhost' IDENTIFIED BY 'demo';